-Talk to your local Trusted Choice® insurance professional about what options are available under your current coverage to tailor it to best fit your particular equipment and needs.
+Talk to your local Trusted Choice® insurance professional about what options are available under your current coverage for the equipment and business property you own.
 The answers are different depending upon whether business is involved or if all of your computing power is for personal use and entertainment.

 Standard endorsements to your policy are available to raise coverage limits and expand what damages are covered by the policy (either for all your property or just the computer and accessories).